Kays - Gen 2

 Ann Kay 25

-Ten years later, an 1851 census record may be that for Mary and John but no mention is made of an Ann (for details refer to the Generation 3 section below for John Kay Jnr).
+Ten years later, an 1851 census record may be that for Mary and John but no mention is made of an Ann (for details refer to the Generation 3 section John Kay Jnr).

 Until much of the above information is confirmed or refuted, it must be treated as speculative.